badgernested/petit-felix/docs/intro.md

 I was working on my [Jekyll blog](https://punishedfelix.com) when I realized I didn't have print versions of my posts, which limited their distribution.
 I realized that I should make a script that automates turning markdown files into zines.
 However, I realized this software has a lot of potential to cover more broad use cases so I cleaned up the plugin and produced a system that was easier to extend over time and was very simple to work with.

-``petit-felix`` is a reference to Félix Guattari, a French radical psychiatrist who distributed his own journals that he edited which had many contributors.
-This software is a little homage to that I guess lol.
+``petit-felix`` is a reference to [Félix Guattari](https://en.wikipedia.org/wiki/F%C3%A9lix_Guattari), a French radical psychiatrist who distributed his own interdisciplinary journals such as *Reserches*.
+This software pays homage to his in-house editing.

 ## How is petit-felix Structured?